Rondanevegen – the Scenic Route of Blue Mountains

 Here are some of the highlights:

-Folldal – at the northern end of the road lies this historic mining village.
+Folldal — at the northern end of the road lies this historic mining village.
 Folldal’s mines were active from the 18th to the 20th century.
 Now they are turned into an open-air museum where visitors can enjoy guided train rides in the old mine and learn about life underground.
-You'll find more information here.
+More info.

 Seter Culture — scattered farms and summer mountain dairies (seter) keep alive the old tradition of bringing animals into the highlands for grazing.
 Some farms welcome visitors with homemade cheese, sour cream porridge, and a warm dose of Norwegian hospitality.

-The Visitor Centre Wild Reindeer - here, you’ll learn about Norway’s last wild reindeer and their mountain home.
-Don’t miss the famous Viewpoint SNØHETTA, offering breathtaking views of the iconic peak.
+The Visitor Centre Wild Reindeer — here, you’ll learn about Norway’s last wild reindeer and their mountain home.
+Don’t miss the famous Viewpoint Snøhetta, offering breathtaking views of the iconic peak.
 A 1.5 km trail (20–30 minutes to walk) leads you up to the viewpoint.
-Along the way you'll find information about the nature and cultural history of Dovrefjell.
-The Reindeer Visitor Centre is open daily in summer - and admission is free!
-(However, the toll road to the SNØHETTA parking lot has a fee, though.)
-More information about the visitor centre here.
+Along the way you’ll find information about the nature and cultural history of Dovrefjell.
+The Reindeer Visitor Centre is open daily in summer – admission is free!
+More info.

 A Base for Hiking and Village Exploration